James-C-G/GymBrah/README.md

 * [Rider](https://www.jetbrains.com/rider/) - JetBrains Rider IDE

 ## Features
-* Basic mathematical operations
+* Compiling basic mathematical operations
 * Basic selection and repetition
-* Assignment of basic data types
+* Compilation of assignment using basic data types
 * Function definitions and calls
-* Basic output
+* Compilation of basic output
 * Parsing of our esolang into valid C code
 * Compilation of C code through GCC
-* Command line argument to pass text file for parsing
+* Command line argument to pass a text file for parsing
-* Command line argument to pass C file for compilation
+* Command line argument to pass a C file for compilation

 ## Getting Started
 These instructions will get you a copy of the project up and running